Hintertux Glacier: Ice

-The ice of the Hintertux Glacier is up to 120 m thick at its deepest point.
+The ice of the Hintertux Glacier is up to 120 m thick at its deepest point and between 500 and 1,000 years old.
 It has a length of about 4 km, but this varies annually by up to 40 m.
 As a result, the lifts have to be moved several times a year so that the masts remain vertical.
+61 of the ski resort's support constructions are located on glacier ice.
 The glacier contains up to about 190 million cubic metres of ice.